-Internet bots , also known as web robots , WWW robots or simply bots , are software applications that run automated tasks over the Internet.
+Internet bot.
+An Internet bot, also known as web robot, WWW robot or simply bot, is a software application that runs automated tasks over the Internet.
 Typically, bots perform tasks that are both simple and structurally repetitive, at a much higher rate than would be possible for a human alone.
-The largest use of bots is in web spidering , in which an automated script fetches, analyzes and files information from web servers.
+Elasticsearch Open Source Search Engine.
+Spider.io — the data layer of accurate analytics services.
+Search Tools - Enterprise Search Engines - Information, Guides and News.